-This guide will show you exactly the difference and which one is the best for you between dry cleaning and steam cleaning by Clean Group.
+This guide will show you the difference and which one is the best for you between dry cleaning or steam cleaning by the Clean Group.
 Let’s get started.

 Carpets when used in any space add considerably to the ambience and comfort of that space.
 And many people prefer using carpets for their commercial establishments instead of using hardwood floors.

 But the catch with carpets is that they get soiled often and are very much susceptible to stains, spots, dust, grime, and harmful allergens and pathogens.

 You might be vacuuming your Dry cleaning carpets now and then but you also need professional carpets cleaning to keep your carpets looking and feeling fresh and clean.

 And when it comes to carpet cleaning there are two most popular methods which are generally employed by commercial cleaning companies in Sydney for cleaning carpets: Dry cleaning or Steam cleaning.
 Both of these methods have their own pros and cons and involve a specific process.

 Steam cleaning also known as hot water extraction is used by many commercial cleaners to clean the carpets.
 It is a process where hot water is injected into the carpet and is then extracted under high pressure from the carpet where the dirt and grime are extracted along with the water.

 But before this extraction, the stains and spots of the whole carpet are treated with an appropriate cleaning agent to disintegrate the buildup material on the carpet’s surface.
 This will enable the water to penetrate properly and deeply into the carpet.

 Steam cleaning can be effective for your carpets given that your Dry cleaning carpets service providers are using a proper cleaning agent and extract the maximum amount of water from the carpet.